-With no trip to California being complete without a little outdoors adventure, there are lots of companies offering great wine, food and adventure.
+With no trip to California being complete without a little outdoor fun, there are lots of companies offering great wine, food, and adventure.

 While Napa Valley Adventure Tours offers everything from bike tours to hiking trips, a great way to experience the region is through one of the company’s guided kayak tours on the Napa River.

 Depending on your level of experience and appetite for adrenaline, there are three distinct levels from easy to challenging.

 If you are traveling with a group, Napa Valley Adventure Tours offers discounts for groups of six or more.